<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=548598725911645&amp;ev=PageView&amp;noscript=1">

 Here at Bard, we teach our environmental educators the art of breaking down the distinction between human systems and natural systems, showing them how to pass along to the next generation of learners the crucial sense that “the environment” is not something distinct or other, but something that they are already living within and impacting all the time.

-This type of green education is—importantly—a place-based endeavor—the ideal education environment being the outdoors where you can do work in your local environment:
+This type of green education is—importantly—a place-based endeavor—the ideal environment for an outdoor educator being the outdoors where you can do work in your local environment:

 • Soil remediation